Lainitha/Snake_Game/README.md

 # 🎮 Snake Game on ILI9341 Display 🎮

 Welcome to the **Snake Game** repository!
-This project is part of the **EE4360 - Embedded Systems Design and Programming** course at the University of Moratuwa.
+This project is part of the semester 7 module  **EE4360 - Embedded Systems Design and Programming** course at the University of Moratuwa.
 Immerse yourself in a retro-style game brought to life on the ILI9341 TFT display, complete with a joystick for dynamic controls, engaging gameplay, and interactive features.

 ---